 In April 2010, the World Bank and four other multilateral development banks (MDBs) - the African Development Bank, the Asian Development Bank, the European Bank for Reconstruction and Development, and the Inter-American Development Bank Group - each agreed to cross-debar any firm debarred by another MDB for engaging in corruption or fraud on an MDB-financed development project.
 Mutual enforcement is subject to several criteria, including that the initial debarment is made public and the debarment decision is made within 10 years of the misconduct.
 The agreement also provides for wider enforcement of cross-debarment procedures by welcoming other international financial institutions to join the agreement after its entry into force.
-According to recent annual updates issued by INT, the World Bank has crossed-debarred hundreds of entities over the past five years, including 73 in the fiscal year 2018.

-In October 2010, the World Bank announced the creation of the International Corruption Hunters Alliance (ICHA) to connect anti-corruption authorities from different countries and aid in the tracking and resolving of complex corruption and fraud investigations that are cross-border in nature.
+According to recent annual updates issued by the World Bank Group, the World Bank has crossed-debarred hundreds of entities and individuals over the past five years.
+In fiscal year 2020, the World Bank Group recognised 72 cross-debarments from other MDBs, and 38 World Bank Group debarments were eligible for recognition by other MDBs.
+In October 2010, the World Bank announced the creation of the International Corruption Hunters Alliance (ICHA) to connect anticorruption authorities from different countries and aid in the tracking and resolving of complex corruption and fraud investigations that are cross-border in nature.
 According to the World Bank, the ICHA, which organises biennial meetings, has succeeded in bringing together more than 350 enforcement and anti-corruption officials from more than 130 countries in an effort to inject momentum into global anti-corruption efforts.